 24.6 Any notice required or permitted to be given by either party to the other under these Conditions shall be in Writing addressed to that other at its registered office or principal place of business or such other address as may at the relevant time have been notified pursuant to this provision to the party giving the notice.
-Any notice may be served either by hand, first class letter post, facsimile transmission or electronic mail.
-Notice shall be deemed served if by hand upon delivery, if by first class letter post 48 hours after posting and if by facsimile transmission or electronic mail upon being so transmitted.
-Any notice served shall be acknowledge in writing by the receiving party within 7 days of receipt.
+Any notice may be served either by hand, first-class letter post, facsimile transmission or electronic mail.
+Notice shall be deemed served if by hand upon delivery if by first-class letter post 48 hours after posting and if by facsimile transmission or electronic mail upon being so transmitted.
+Any notice served shall be acknowledged in writing by the receiving party within 7 days of receipt.

 24.7 No waiver by the Supplier of any breach of the Contract by the Customer shall be considered as a waiver of any subsequent breach of the same or another provision.

 24.8 If any provision of these Conditions is held by any competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of these Conditions and the remainder of the provision in question shall not be affected.